 At least 5 years legal experience

-Experience with government contracting and procurement required
+Experience with government contracting and procurement preferred

 Experience working in a nonprofit organization preferred